In This Article

 American AAdvantage miles can be earned by opening a personal or business version of AAdvantage Aviator MasterCard or Citi AAdvantage Platinum Select World Elite Mastercard.

 Delta is a transfer partner of American Express Membership Rewards.
-One of my favorite American Express cards is American Express Blue Business Plus card.
-It has no annual fee and earns 2X points on all purchases and there are plenty of other cards with great bonus categories.
+One of my favorite American Express cards is the Blue Business® Plus Credit Card from American Express.
+It has $0 annual fee (see rates and fees) and earns 2X points on all purchases on the first $50,000 spent in a calendar year and 1X thereafter.

-Amex also issues co-branded Delta credit cards such as SkyMiles Gold American Express Card that often come with great welcome bonuses and benefits like a free checked bag.
+Amex also issues co-branded Delta credit cards, such as the Delta SkyMiles® Gold American Express Card and the Delta SkyMiles® Platinum American Express Card, that often come with great welcome bonuses and benefits like a free checked bag.

 As you can see, it’s easy to plan a weekend getaway in Jamaica with points and miles – there are so many options.
 When it’s snowing outside, what could be better than a few days in the sun?
 In just a few hours, you can be on the beach enjoying a tropical drink.
 You’ll be charmed by Jamaican hospitality and awed by its natural beauty.